Edward Olivares Player Props: Royals vs. Yankees

 Edward Olivares At The Plate

-- Olivares has 13 doubles, four triples, six home runs and 14 walks while hitting .246.
+- Olivares is hitting .250 with 13 doubles, four triples, six home runs and 14 walks.

-- Olivares has driven in a run in 15 games this year (21.7%), including two games with multiple runs batted in.
+- In 15 games this year (21.4%), Olivares has picked up an RBI, including two games with multiple runs batted in.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.